 Bacterial infections (eg, impetigo Impetigo and Ecthyma Impetigo is a superficial skin infection with crusting or bullae caused by streptococci, staphylococci, or both.
 Ecthyma is an ulcerative form of impetigo.
 Diagnosis is clinical.
 Treatment is... read more , atypical mycobacterial infections Nontuberculous Mycobacterial Infections Mycobacteria other than the tubercle bacillus sometimes infect humans.
 These organisms (called nontuberculous mycobacteria) are commonly present in soil and water and are much less virulent... read more )

 Parasitic infections (eg, scabies Scabies Scabies is an infestation of the skin with the mite Sarcoptes scabiei.
-Scabies causes intensely pruritic lesions with erythematous papules and burrows in web spaces, wrists, waistline, and genitals... read more , cutaneous larva migrans Cutaneous Larva Migrans Cutaneous larva migrans is the skin manifestation of hookworm infestation.
+Scabies causes intensely pruritic lesions with erythematous papules and burrows in web spaces, wrists, waistline... read more , cutaneous larva migrans Cutaneous Larva Migrans Cutaneous larva migrans is the skin manifestation of hookworm infestation.
 Cutaneous larva migrans is caused by Ancylostoma species, most commonly dog or cat hookworm Ancylostoma braziliense... read more )

 Keratolysis exfoliativa (lamellar dyshidrosis)